cloudera/hue/README.md

 Kubernetes
 ----------
-One Helm chart to start a Hue server is available at ``tools/kubernetes/helm/frontend``.
-The Kubernetes [hue.yaml](tools/kubernetes/helm/frontend/templates/hue.yaml) configuration is available in the template directoy.
+Configurations to start a Hue server are available at [``tools/kubernetes``](tools/kubernetes/).
+The Kubernetes [hue.yaml](tools/kubernetes/helm/hue/templates/hue.yaml) configuration is available in the template directory.

 Community